Kristin Peters' Maximalist Boho Home

 For many years I’ve made a hobby of shopping for vintage pieces that have soul - anything handmade, or globally inspired.
 I’ve developed an eye for special pieces that speak to me.
 There’s a soft spot in my heart for rugs, poufs, and pillows.
 I adore textiles so much I’ve amassed quite a collection!
 In one day, I can quickly change my space just by changing out the textiles.

 Flea markets and charity shops have been a great inexpensive source of furniture and decor over the years.
 I love to mix high and low, it keeps things looking collected and authentic.
 Selecting the right pieces has gotten easier now that I buy with my gut, usually deciding in a few seconds if it’s right for me.
-When I see something and go ooooh (yes, out loud!)
+When I see something, and go ooooh (yes, out loud!)
 I know I’ll find a way to make it work.

-I’ve painted this entryway three different colors, never happy with the outcome until I found Black Sand by Clarke and Kensington.
+I’ve painted this entryway three different colours, never happy with the outcome until I found Black Sand by Clarke and Kensington.
 It’s a very blue-black and it makes a dramatic statement when you walk in!
 The dresser was found at a charity shop for a song, the mid-century asymmetrical wall mirror is from West Elm.
 After many years of struggling this room came together in a few days!
 Now I’m thinking of painting the hallway black too!

 Recently, I rearranged my home yet AGAIN, and now we have a bed right next to the living room fireplace!
 It was such a great idea, I wish I would have done it sooner.
 I threw this gorgeous Moroccan rug over the top, and now it looks chic day or night.
 The former coffee table ended up at the foot of the bed, and covered with plants.
 It feels like I’m outside sleeping next to the fire.

 My beautiful white dining room table was picked up from a home consignment shop.
-Since I moved it across from the bed in the living room it stores my interior design magazine and growing art collection, perfect for nighttime decor inspiration!
+Since I moved it across from the bed in the living room it stores my interior design magazine and growing art collection, perfect for night-time decor inspiration!
 The Juju hat was picked up at the flea market, the painting of the girl was found at one of my secret second hand stores, and the abstract painting was picked up on Instagram.
 The fiddle leaf fig tree has somehow survived our 14 years here!

 The sectional was purchased from a sale at a designer showroom, a total splurge, but worth it!
-It’s neutral, and easy to layer rugs and pillows in a rotating display of my favorite textiles of the moment.
+It’s neutral, and easy to layer rugs and pillows in a rotating display of my favourite textiles of the moment.
 That’s a mid-century headboard behind the sofa, used to store linens for the bed nearby!

 The black reclining chair was found on Craigslist, and is the most comfortable chair in the house!
 The minute I sit here one of my two cats jump up on my lap.
 Next to it is a barware cabinet which houses my extensive collection of glasses.